 Besides, let’s be honest, most of us don’t eat that well when we’re stressed.
 Reaching for junk food is much easier than cooking a healthy meal.
 The junk food might be more immediately satisfying too.
 Still, it doesn’t do us much good in the long run.

 Healthy food, on the other hand, has short-term and long-term benefits.
+Plus, there are plenty of healthy foods to replace your junk food favorites.
 Don’t worry if your energy levels are low.
 There are plenty of easy ways to eat well, such as by relying on meal kits or getting healthy meals delivered straight to you.